LockdownRP-PZ/Rulebook/README.md

 ### 1.5 Have a sense of self-preservation.

-- Your character is to value their life at all times and act accordingly.
+- Your character must value their life at all times and act accordingly.
 - For example, if your character is in a position where they are being threatened at gunpoint, they are likely to feel fear and act carefully.
 They're likely to go along with the aggressor's demands or attempt to earn favor or pity.
 Similarly, if your character is an aggressor, they're unlikely to threaten someone inside the victim's own base while the victim's allies are close by.

 ### 1.6 Roleplay realistically

 - Observe realistic limitations of your character and the world.
+- Your character is a realistic human who must obey the laws of physics and nature.
-- An example of violating this rule would be taking five knife wounds to the stomach and walking it off like it is nothing.
-This is not possible for any normal human being.
+- Examples of violating this rule:
+  - Taking five knife wounds to the stomach and walking it off like it is nothing.
+  - Hearing movement from behind a wall and instantly knowing that someone is there.
+  - Bending a sturdy metal pipe with one's bare hands.
+  - Eating five raw bags of rice in the span of an hour.

 ### 1.7 No Trolling/Ragebaiting